tempranova/turtlerp/README.md

 - Type into bottom search to filter by full name or player name
 - Selection between Zone and Character Name listing, both sortable
 - Sending zone along with ping
+- Find other RPers on a map when entering a zone (must be in the zone, updated every 30 sec)
+- Permissions for sharing exact location with other players
+- Improving chat error catching
+  - Confirmation required when sending any emote with odd "s (long or short form)
+- Version tracker (chat message and note in admin panel)
+- Resetting defaults on tooltip mouseovers (PFUI issue with sticking icon + font size)

 1.0.1 (not released)

 - No more drunk texting
 - TurtleRP_ChatBox now visible in RP mode
+- Longer description
+- Longer notes

 1.0.0 same as 0.1.4